“OVERCOMING Traumatic Stress”…Fibromyalgia and PTSD – Book Share II

 And the fact that poor concentration, difficulties focusing and memory problems are linked to the system overload that many people experience after trauma, with many strategies in the book likely to help on this front (YES!…another fibro fog fighting tool!)…well, that was eye opening too!

 And while the book explains our reactions to traumatic stress, it goes a step further and tells you what to ask yourself to help figure them out!
-It aims to help us to develop strategies so that we can deal with our reactions without feeling “wiped out” and experiencing setbacks to recovery…it includes numerous anger management techniques, panic attack strategies, ways to managing emotional numbness, as well as mindfulness exercises (in the second edition).
+It aims to help us to develop strategies so that we can deal with our reactions without feeling “wiped out” and experiencing setbacks to recovery…it includes numerous anger management techniques, panic attack strategies, ways to manage emotional numbness, as well as mindfulness exercises (in the second edition).

 The book goes on to discuss substance dependencies, dealing with guilt, self-blame, self-respect, grief, loss, emotional pain…and yes, HELP TO LIVE WITH CHRONIC PAIN(!)…controlling and managing it to not allow it to take over your life!